jon-heard/obsidian-inline-scripts/README.md

     1. click the settings button on the lower-left of the Obsidian window.
 This pops up the settings panel.
     2. In the left menu of the settings panel, find and click __Text Expander JS__.
 It is beneath "Plugin Options", near the bottom.
 This opens the Plugin options for __Text Expander JS__.
 3. Go down to the "Shortcuts" setting.
 It's the second setting, after "Shortcut files".
-4. The setting has two buttons, "Add shortcut" and "Add defaults".
+4. The setting has two buttons: "Add shortcut" and "Add defaults".
 Click on the "Add shortcut" button.
-This adds an empty section to the bottom of the "Shortcuts" setting.
-The new section should include two textboxes with the words "Test (regex)" and "Expansion (javascript)" in grey text.
+This adds a shortcut entry to the bottom of the "Shortcuts" setting.
+The new entry should include two textboxes with the words "Test (regex)" and "Expansion (javascript)" in grey text.
-5. Fill the new shortcut in.
+5. Fill the new entry with a shortcut's Test and Expansion strings.
 I suggest starting with something simple like `test` and `return "Test success";`, for Test string and Expansion string respectively.
 6. Close the settings panel.
     - You can hit the X button on the top right of the settings panel to close it.
     - You can click outside of the settings panel to close it.